 Was the connection between Arsenal’s front and middle three, constantly bursting beyond his counterparts with vigour until he completely ran out of steam in the second half.

 Wasteful in and around the box, again.
-Would not be surprised if Arsenal fans will be glad to see the winger disappear over to Africa for a spot.
+Arsenal fans may be glad to see the winger disappear over to Africa this month.